leafleaf90/dev-journey/_posts/2020-06-14-primitive-risk-analysis.md

 ### Simplicity in idea

 So you have a bold idea.
-The question is: Should you act on it or not?
+The questions is: Should you act on it?

 David says he condenses it down to a simple, beautiful idea.
 I interpret this as the idea being beautiful exactly because of its simplicity, maybe alluding to the fact that if you can’t explain or picture it in a simple manner it might not be clear enough in your own mind yet.